scttfrdmn/cargoship/README.md

 `--concurrency` : How many archive files to write at a time.

-`--encrypt-inner` : Encrypt all files inside the suitcase, but not the suitcase itself.
+`--hash-outer` : This will do a final sha256 hash of the suitcase, and store it in a ${suitcase}.sha256 file.

 `--exclude-systems-pubkeys` : Don't include the systems team public keys when doing encryption.